googlearchive/storage-getting-started-javascript/README.md

 3. Save the changes to index.html.

 ## Usage
-Open index.html in a web browser and click the "Authorize" button near the top left of the page.
+Copy your updated index.html to a web server and then open it in a web browser.
+Click the "Authorize" button near the top left of the page.
 This will request access to your Google account.
 Access will be valid for about an hour.

 Select the "List Buckets" API command from the drop-down menu to obtain a listing of your project's buckets.
 You should see a formatted report